jeek-on-git/PSHostFile/README.md

 `Blank` : This is a Blank line and is used to preserve spacing.
 Blank lines can also be added and/or removed as necessary.

 `HostEntry` : This is the IPAddress and the Hostname entry.
-It may also contains a "# *comment*" at the end of the line.
+It may also contain a "# *comment*" at the end of the line.

-`Commented` : Any HostEntry line that has been commented out and starts with "# *IPAddress*", i.e. `"# 192.168.0.1    hostname    # comment"`
+`Commented` : Any HostEntry line that has been "commented out" and starts with "# *IPAddress*", i.e. `"# 192.168.0.1    hostname    # comment"`

 This is an example of a `HostFileObject` object after being loaded.
 As this is a PowerShell object it makes it very easy to filter, add, remove and modify entries.

-In addition to the `EntryType` property a `Line` number property is also added.
+In addition to the `EntryType` property a `Line` number is added.
 This makes selecting specific lines very easy.

 ```PowerShell
 Line EntryType IPAddress        Hostname          Comment